 Former Scituate parish property sold to Coptic Orthodox Church

-The closed St. Francis X. Cabrini Church in Scituate, pictured in May 2015.
+The closed St. Frances X. Cabrini Church in Scituate, pictured in May 2015.
 The archdiocese announced April 3 that the former parish's buildings and property have been sold to St. Mary and St. George Coptic Orthodox Church.
-Pilot file photo/ Christopher S. Pineo
+Pilot file photo/Christopher S. Pineo

 Help us expand our reach!
 Please share this article